 291

-Dragon Ball Z, also known as Dragon Ball Z: Super Saiyan Son Goku, was directed by Mitsuo Hashimoto and written by Takao Koyama.
+Dragon Ball Z, sometimes referred to as Dragon Ball Z: Super Saiyan Son Goku, was directed by Mitsuo Hashimoto and penned by Takao Koyama.

-While this movie may not appeal to every fan, it remains an easy and entertaining watch for most audiences.
+This particular movie may not satisfy every fan, but it offers an easy, action-packed viewing experience for most audiences.

 Recommended: